-- Accounting for the Amwaj Catering Services Limited (Amwaj) transaction - Valuation of insurance contract assets and liabilities - Impairment of rigs
+Key Audit Matters Accounting for the asset acquisition Valuation of insurance contract assets and liabilities Impairment of rigs Impairment of rigs

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
 In particular, we considered where the Directors made subjective judgements; for example, in respect of material accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud
+As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.